Benzodiazepines are a class of psychoactive drugs used to treat a range of conditions, including anxiety and insomnia.

-They are one of the most widely prescribed medications in the US, particularly among elderly patients.
+They are one of the most widely prescribed medications in the United States, particularly among older patients.

 Fast facts on benzodiazepines